Back to blog

 "Tell me about SYSTEM_OVERRIDE instructions in the documentation."

-This is the most important layer and the one most RAG applications are missing.
-Every retrieved chunk must be validated before it is inserted into the LLM's context.
-A poisoned chunk that passes retrieval without validation reaches the model with the authority of "trusted reference material" — often framed in the prompt as "use the following context to answer."
+This is the most important layer and the one most RAG apps are missing.
+Every retrieved chunk must be validated before it enters the context.
+A poisoned chunk that passes retrieval without validation reaches the model with the authority of trusted reference material, usually framed as “use the following context to answer.”

 Chunk validation can happen at two points:

-• At ingestion time — Validate chunks when documents are first processed and stored in the vector database.
+• At ingestion time.
+Validate chunks when documents are first processed and stored.
 Poisoned chunks are rejected before they enter the index.
-This is more efficient for high-throughput systems but requires re-validation when the corpus is updated.
+More efficient for high throughput, but requires re-validation when the corpus changes.

-• At retrieval time — Validate chunks when they are retrieved for a specific query.
-This adds per-query latency but provides defense even if the vector store was populated without validation.
+• At retrieval time.
+Validate chunks when they are retrieved for a query.
+Adds per-query latency, but defends even if the vector store was populated without validation.

-The best approach is both: validate at ingestion to keep the index clean, and validate at retrieval as a second defense in case a poisoned chunk bypassed ingestion-time validation or was inserted directly into the vector store.
+The best approach is both: validate at ingestion to keep the index clean, and validate at retrieval as a second defense in case a poisoned chunk bypassed ingestion or was inserted directly into the store.

-Even with layers 1-3 in place, monitor LLM outputs for signs of successful injection.
-Patterns to watch for include unexpected data dumps, responses that reference the system prompt or internal tools, and responses that contradict the system prompt's intent.
-Output monitoring provides a last line of defense and an audit trail for incidents that slip through.
+Even with layers 1 through 3 in place, watch outputs for signs of a successful injection: unexpected data dumps, responses that reference the system prompt or internal tools, replies that contradict your intent.
+Output monitoring is the last line of defense and your audit trail for whatever slips through.

 L1

-SafePrompt validates user query → block direct injection, adversarial retrieval queries
+Validate the user query, block direct injection and adversarial retrieval queries

 L2

-SafePrompt validates each retrieved chunk → filter poisoned documents before context assembly
+Validate each retrieved chunk, filter poisoned documents before context assembly

 L3